voidtrance/vortex/docs/Development.md

 2. Add the new event type name to the array `OBJECT_EVENT_NAMES`.
 The new event type name should be added prior to the `@EXTRA_EVENT_NAMES@` line.

-##### Adding New Klasses To `object_defs.py`
-`object_defs.py`, which is in `controller/objects/`, contains Python structure definitions which are used to translate C data structures into structures that Python can uderstand and use.
-For this the `ctypes` module is used to define structures for each HW object klass.

-Each new HW object must define its own class as a subclass of the `ObjectDef` class.
-The HW object class must define `ctypes.Structure` subtypes for the object's configuration, status, events, and command argument C structures.
-The `ctypes.Structure` fields types much match exactly the types of the corresponding C structure.

 ##### Building New Klasses
 Newly added HW objects will be built into shared objects automatically.